CBD legal – Is cannabidiol legal in Germany and Europe?

 Yes, the legal situation is in flux:

-- In Germany, the legalization of cannabis progressing – this could also strengthen CBD
+- In Germany, the Legalization of cannabis progress – which could also strengthen CBD

 - The EU is working on a central regulation for Novel Food approval